 Real-life Scandinavian destinations that inspired the world’s most beloved stories

-Scandinavia’s landscapes have been the storybook setting for many an author, be it Roald Dahl, whose childhood-defining characters danced onto the page from memories of mystical pine forests, or Philip Pullman, whose armoured polar bears roamed the wilds of glacial Svalbard.
-So, to celebrate World Book Day on March 1st, we’ve taken a closer look at the destinations from which some of the world’s most beloved children’s authors took their inspiration, which are, in accordance with Scandinavia itself, hugely varied but all spectacular.
-From summertime forest trails to remote archipelagos, our wonderful itineraries allow you to experience these settings for yourself, all memorable trips for children and adults alike.
+Scandinavia’s landscapes have been the storybook setting for many of our favourite authors, be it Roald Dahl, whose childhood-defining characters danced onto the page from memories of mystical pine forests, or Philip Pullman, whose armoured polar bears roamed the wilds of glacial Svalbard.
+With the release of Pullman's latest offering in the Book of Dust series, and the much-anticipated BBC adaptation of His Dark Materials, we’ve taken a closer look at the destinations from which some of the world’s most beloved children’s authors took their inspiration.
+And, from summertime forest trails to remote archipelagos, our Scandinavian itineraries offer the chance to experience these magical settings for yourself.

 Roald Dahl's Norway

-One of the world’s most renowned children’s authors, Roald Dahl, who was born to Norwegian parents, reflects on summers spent in Norway in many of his stories.
-He even states how his mother told him of ‘trolls and all the other mythical Norwegian creatures that lived in the dark pine forests’ in his Roald Dahl Cookbook and his happy childhood is reminisced in children’s classic The Witches.
-And it’s not hard to see how – it’s in Norway’s stupendous landscapes, cosy cabins and vast fjords that we see his stories come to life.
-In Boy: Tales of Childhood, Dahl describes how his boat weaved ‘in and out between cloudless tiny islands’ complete with ‘small brightly painted wooden houses’ and ‘unless you have sailed down the Oslo-fjord like this yourself on a tranquil summer’s day, you cannot imagine what it is like’.
-Experience this magical landscape for yourself with our Roald Dahl's Norway itinerary, starting in Oslo, channeling a young Dahl with boat trips through inlets and picturesque bays, taking time to stop off for swims and picnics.
+One of the world’s best-known children’s authors, Roald Dahl, was born to Norwegian parents.
+Many of his stories reflects on summers spent in Norway, of picturesque scenery and happy childhood memories.
+The Roald Dahl Cookbook describes the ‘trolls and all the other mythical Norwegian creatures that lived in the dark pine forests’ and it’s in Norway’s stupendous landscapes, cosy cabins and vast fjords that we see these references come to life.
+In Boy: Tales of Childhood, Dahl describes how his boat weaved ‘in and out between cloudless tiny islands’ complete with ‘small brightly painted wooden houses’ and claimed ‘unless you have sailed down the Oslo-fjord like this yourself on a tranquil summer’s day, you cannot imagine what it is like’.
+Experience this magical landscape for yourself with our Roald Dahl's Norway itinerary, channeling a young Dahl with boat trips through picturesque bays, idyllic swims and picnics.

-From Oslo you’ll head on a coastal drive of around three-and-a-half hours, characterised by pretty characterful houses and enormous lakes, ending at Fevik where fir trees cling to coastal shores, home to the same hotel Dahl stayed in for several summers when he was an adult, the Strand Hotel Fevik.
-Built in 1937 and located on Norway's scenic southern tip, its modern, bright rooms contrast cosily with the tranquility of its surrounds, where a private sandy beach lies among the picturesque archipelago, peppered with island skerries and harbour ports.
-It’s an idyllic place to spend a few days, and you'll enjoy boat cruises to explore the area, evocative of the trips Dahl took himself among hidden coves and fishing spots, said to have inspired his later works.
+You'll start in Oslo, where Dahl's grandparents lived, before heading on a coastal drive characterised by pretty houses and enormous lakes.
+On arrival in Fevik, where fir trees cling to coastal shores, you'll discover the Strand Hotel - the same hotel Dahl stayed in for several summers when he was an adult.
+Built in 1937 and located on Norway's scenic southern tip, its bright, airy rooms and private sandy beach are nestled in the picturesque archipelago, peppered with island skerries and harbour ports.
+It’s an idyllic place to spend a few days, and you'll enjoy boat cruises to explore the area, similar to the trips Dahl took himself among hidden coves and fishing spots, that inspired his later works.

 Moomins of Finland

-Think of the Moomins and you probably think of Finland.
-The author of the beloved books, Swedish-speaking Fin, Tove Jansson, took inspiration from many a childhood memory here, from remote Finnish archipelagos to her beloved home city of Helsinki.
-Our Moomins in Finland itinerary offers a wonderful exploration of the inspiring landscapes.
-Jansson’s home city remembers her in the form of the Helsinki Art Museum, showcasing a gallery of her works – this is the beginning of your adventure, where you'll visit charming Moomin cafes that dot the city.
+Think of the Moomins and you'll probably think of Finland.
+Swedish-speaking Fin, Tove Jansson, took inspiration from many a childhood memory when penning these beloved books, from remote Finnish archipelagos to her beloved home city of Helsinki.
+Our Moomins in Finland itinerary brings together the best of these inspiring landscapes.
+The Helsinki Art Museum showcases a gallery of her works and it is here that you'll start your adventure, followed by a visit to one of several charming Moomin cafes that dot the city.
 You’ll then head into Finland’s lakes and archipelagos and explore Söderskär, a remote lighthouse island, much loved by Jansson and believed to be the inspiration for the setting of one of her most famous books, Moominpappa at sea.

-Head there after June 2018 for a special exhibition, Tove and the Sea, showcasing photographs of Jansson’s life in the archipelago, as well as illustrations from Moominpappa at sea.
-You’ll go on to visit Tampere’s world-unique Moomin Museum, where children and adults alike will love exploring childhood favourites set in the magical ‘Mumidalen’.
-You’ll browse the library of enchanting stories and stroll around the Tove Jansson and the Moomins exhibition that showcases Jansson's Moomin figure drawings, including her 1930s Moomins and satirical 1940s cartoons.
-Enjoy guided tours and creative workshops before ice skating or swimming on the lake that lies just outside, before heading to the charming city of Turku.
-It's all medieval buildings, cobbled streets and lake-side colourful houses, setting the scene for theme park Moominworld on the beautiful island of Kailo.
-Little ones will love meeting characters, walking the barefoot trail in the summer through charming rock-lined forest and mini-skiing with the Moomintroll in the winter, song adventures and interactive performances with Little My, and of course, a visit to the iconic blue Moominhouse.
+You’ll go on to visit the world's only Moomin Museum, where you can relive your childhood in the magical ‘Mumidalen’.
+You’ll browse the library of enchanting stories and stroll around the Tove Jansson and the Moomins exhibition that showcases her original figure drawings, including her 1930s Moomins and satirical 1940s cartoons.
+Enjoy guided tours and creative workshops before ice skating or swimming on the lake that lies just outside.
+Finally, you'll have the chance to visit Moominworld on the beautiful island of Kailo.
+Little ones will love walking the barefoot trail in the summer and mini-skiing with the Moomintroll in the winter, interactive performances with Little My, and of course, a visit to the iconic blue Moominhouse.